-AI note apps are note-taking tools that use machine learning to summarize, search, transcribe and organize your notes.
+AI note apps use machine learning to summarize, search, transcribe, and organize your notes.
 They go beyond regular notebooks.
 Some take your meeting recordings and turn them into structured summaries.
 Some auto-tag and link related notes.
 Some let you chat with your own notes to find old ideas.

-Tested most of the AI note apps over the last few months.
+I’ve tested most of the AI note apps over the last few months.
 Some are productivity multipliers.
 Some are regular note apps with a chat sidebar bolted on for marketing.
-Here is the honest breakdown of which ones actually deliver in 2026.
+Here’s the honest breakdown of which ones actually deliver in 2026.

 Notion AI

 Costs $10/month per user as an add-on.
 Notion itself is free for personal use.
-The AI is not as smart as ChatGPT or Claude for complex tasks.
+The AI isn’t as smart as ChatGPT or Claude for complex tasks.
 But for general writing and summarizing inside Notion, it works well enough to feel like a real assistant rather than a gimmick.

 | Feature | Details |